-Kona Coffee grows on the slopes of Hualalai and Mauna Loa in the Kona Districts of Hawaii.
-Due to it’s unique and rich taste, it quickly became one of the most famous gourmet coffees worldwide.
+Kona Coffee grows on the slopes of Hualalai and Mauna Loa in the Kona Districts of Hawaii, well-known worldwide for the Ironman Triathlon Word Championship .
+Due to it’s unique and rich taste, it quickly became one of the most famous gourmet coffees.

 When shopping for Kona Coffee, you have to pay attention to the label, since the Kona beans are pretty rare and expensive, some Coffees are sold as “Kona Blend”.
 These Kona Blends often only contain 10% Kona beans and 90% import beans from other countries like Brazil or Columbia.
 This doesn’t necessarily mean it tastes bad, but it is inferior to the original and has a completely different taste.
 Any gourmet would instantly taste the difference, something you should keep in mind if you want to buy Kona Coffee as a gift for the family, friends or business partners.